 Angel Island is the San Francisco Bay's "other" island.
 In fact, it's one of several islands in the bay beside the one with the famous prison on it.

-Highlights of Angel Island sights, in order going counterclockwise from the Visitor Center:
+Highlights of Angel Island sights, in order going counterclockwise from the Visitor Center, are as follows:

 Built by the U. S. Army in 1863, Camp Reynolds is the oldest permanent settlement on Angel Island, and today it's one of the best-preserved groups of Civil War military buildings in the country.